When you hear the term “Compliance,” what do you think?

 We wholeheartedly support Daniel’s message here: while there is much confusion with the restrictions and their constant change, we are all in this together.

-Exercise your compassion by sharing what you know with your fellow PTs.
+Exercise your compassion by sharing what you know with your fellow physical therapists.
 Practice trustworthiness by using good judgement and flexibility if you travel, and by communicating effectively and transparently with your employers.
 Make your staff feel comfortable by creating an atmosphere of mutual respect, and highlight ways in which we can all remain safe and ethical.

 For more information on Compliance, pre-order our new “Ethics and Compliance Program For Your Private Practice” created in partnership with compliance expert, Daniel Hirsch!